tarpediem/odoo-mcp-ts/README.md

 ```

 Because MCP relies on stdio, keep the `-i` flag so the container stays attached to the calling process.
 When integrating with platforms like n8n, configure the process step to start `docker run --rm -i ...` and pipe stdio as required by your workflow.

+> **SSE note:** If you want the container to serve HTTP + SSE instead of stdio, add the transport variables:
+> `docker run --rm -i -p 3333:3333 --env-file .env -e MCP_TRANSPORT=sse odoo-mcp-server`

 In addition to tools, the server exposes helpful MCP resources: